 A non-U.S. holder that is not exempt from tax under these rules generally will be subject to U.S. federal withholding tax on payments of interest on the Notes at a rate of 30% unless (i) an applicable income tax treaty provides for a lower rate of, or exemption from, withholding tax, or (ii) the income is effectively connected with the conduct of a U.S. trade or business.
-Interest income that is effectively connected with the conduct of a U.S. trade or business will be subject to U.S. federal income tax on a net income basis as applicable to U.S. holders generally (unless an applicable income tax treaty provides otherwise).
+Interest income that is effectively connected with the conduct of a U.S. trade or business will be subject to U.S. holders generally (unless an applicable income tax treaty provides otherwise).